grpc/grpc-go/Documentation/anti-patterns.md

 created and then immediately lost.
 Implementing proper error handling for RPCs is crucial for maintaining the reliability and stability of your gRPC communication.

+### Difference between Dial and NewClient
+[`grpc.NewClient`](https://pkg.go.dev/google.golang.org/grpc#NewClient) is a function in the grpc libaray that creates a new gRPC `channel` for the target URI that is passed in as an argument, together with a list of `DialOption`, and returns [`ClientConn`](https://pkg.go.dev/google.golang.org/grpc#ClientConn) an object representing a server connection.

+Unlike `grpc.NewClient`, whereby using the ClientConn for RPCs will automatically cause it to connect or `Connect` may be used to manually create a connection, by default `Dial` does not always establish a connection to servers.
+Connection behavior is determined by the load balancing policy used.

+`grpc.NewClient` automatically ignores `DialOptions` returned by `WithBlock`, `WithTimeout`, `WithReturnConnectionError`, and `FailOnNonTempDialError.

+`grpc.NewClient` uses passthrough as the default name resolver for backward compatibility while  `Dial` uses dns as its default name resolver.
+This subtle diffrence is crucial in legacy systems that specify a custom dialer and expect it to receive the target string directly.

+Timeouts are not supported by `grpc.NewClient`.

 ###  Why we discourage using `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`